sambanova/ai-starter-kit/benchmarking/FAQ.md

 #### Can I run the kit against non-SambaNova endpoints for comparison?
 Yes, you can run any other LLM provider over the kit if they’re OpenAI compatible.
+[Here's](../README.md#use-sambanova-cloud-option-1) the step-by-step on how to set your SambaNova base url and API key.